salil-123/railReservation/README.md

-hi this is a rail
+This is a railway ticket reservation project based on java for front end & jdbc and mysql as a database.